Week of May 5th McGinnis ELA

 Over the next three weeks, our class will build their knowledge about

-inventors, with a focus on the informational text genre.
-We will read
+the lives of animals, with a focus on the informational text genre.
+We

-texts and view videos about how people can create amazing things
+will read texts and view videos about the amazing characteristics and

-Your child will also write an expository essay about the circumstances
+abilities of animals.
+Children will also write an expository essay that

 Discuss the Topic